opencog/link-grammar/data/any/README.md

   to have it be pre-specified.
 However, this is currently impractical, and so the short-term hack is that punctuation is stripped, manually, here.

+* Root words: The current dictionary allows the identification of multiple "root" words, e.g. of words that could be interpreted as root-verbs and root-nouns (subjects).
+This may come as a surprise to some linguists, as there is only one root in the Chomskian tradition, and many dependency grammars share this tradition and only link to a single root, usually the root verb.